trishamarchena/mending-minds/README.md

 #### This project will help me better my learned skills, and strengthen my current weaknesses.

 ### Threats:
-#### I have a hard time asking for help when I get stuck.
-I feel like I'm always bothering people, however with this project I will make sure to reach out to the instructors when I need assistance so this can be the best project possible.
+#### I have a hard time asking for help when I get stuck, however with this project I will make sure to reach out to the instructors when I need assistance so this can be the best project possible.